jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Howler.md

 RacialMods:
 Languages: Abyssal (cannot speak)
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Howl (Su): >
-  Howl (Su) A howler's constant howling is a grating, exhausting baying that can drive listeners insane.
+    A howler's constant howling is a grating, exhausting baying that can drive listeners insane.
 All beings other than outsiders within 120 feet of a howling howler must succeed on a DC 12 Will save or become cursed by the creature's howl.
 Once a creature becomes cursed in this way, she takes no additional penalty for being exposed to additional howlers' howls until the current howler curse is lifted.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.
 Howler Howl: Curse-howl; save Will DC 12 negates; frequency 1/hour; effect 1 Wis damage; cure 1 save.
+  Pain (Ex): >
-Pain (Ex) Whenever a creature takes damage from a howler's quill attack or its quill defense, that creature must make a successful DC 14 Reflex save or one quill breaks off in its flesh, causing the target to become sickened until all embedded quills are removed.
+    Whenever a creature takes damage from a howler's quill attack or its quill defense, that creature must make a successful DC 14 Reflex save or one quill breaks off in its flesh, causing the target to become sickened until all embedded quills are removed.
 Removing one quill requires a DC 15 Heal check made as a full-round action.
 For every 5 by which the check is exceeded, one additional quill can be removed.
 On a failed check, a quill is still removed, but the process deals 1d4+1 points of damage to the victim.
 The save DC is Dexterity-based.
+  Quill Defense (Ex): >
-Quill Defense (Ex) Any creature that strikes a howler with a non-reach melee weapon, unarmed strike, or natural weapon takes 1d4+1 points of piercing damage from the howler's quills and suffers from the howler's pain attack.
+    Any creature that strikes a howler with a non-reach melee weapon, unarmed strike, or natural weapon takes 1d4+1 points of piercing damage from the howler's quills and suffers from the howler's pain attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: